Girl name origins & meanings

 Famous people who gave their babies this name

-Ruby is the number sixty-six most popular girls name in the US, according to 2019 Social Security Administration data.
-It has slowly been rising in popularity, continuing to jump ranks since breaking the top 100 in 2013.
+According to Social Security Administration data, Ruby has slowly been rising in popularity, continuing to jump ranks since breaking the top 100 in 2013.
+Ruby reached its peak in 2019 at 66, which it has slightly fallen from since.

 However, it is the 37th most popular name on FamilyEducation.com.